Glossaries and guidance

 Most glossaries are published in the Finnish Government Termbank Valter.

 Our Glossaries and guidance page in Finnish provides access to other glossaries, guidance and translation memories.
+Guidance related to Finland’s Presidency of the Council of the EU (1 July to 31 December 2019) is below.

 Also a list of links to glossaries compiled by other government agencies and public bodies is provided here (in Finnish only).